MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 * using a command interpreter to perform some :ref:`shape drawings <section_drawings>`,
 * etc.

-To draw the strings with custom fonts, the Font Renderer introduces the notion of *custom font drawer*.
+To draw strings with custom fonts, the Font Renderer introduces the notion of *custom font drawer*.
 This drawer is an engine that has the responsibility to draw the string with the font.
 Each custom font format (``0`` to ``7``) has its own font drawer.